agarre/maxpadd/README.md

 ## What it does

 - Adds a gap (padding) around maximized windows, in pixels
-- Configurable gap size (0–200 px, default 15 px)
+- Configurable gap size (0-200 px, default 15 px)
+- **Dock compensation** — keeps your floating panel floating, even with small gaps
+  - Three modes: Off / Maximized only / All windows
+  - Works with any tiling manager (KZones, native KWin tiling, etc.)
+  - Configurable dock margin (10-20 px)
+- **Fractional scaling support** — works correctly on HiDPI displays
+- **Fullscreen aware** — never interferes with F11 fullscreen, games, or presentations
 - Works on multiple monitors independently
-- Skips fullscreen apps (games, videos, etc.)
 - Skips dialogs and system windows — only touches regular windows
 - Ignore list: plasma internals are always excluded, and you can add your own apps
 - Toggle: maximize a gapped window again to restore its original size